Victoria records 16th coronavirus death, bringing national toll to 75

 Two are workers at either the North West Regional Hospital or North West Private Hospital in Burnie, the centre of the region’s outbreak.

-More than half of the island’s 205 cases are linked to the northwest outbreak which forced authorities to close both hospitals, quarantine staff and enact tough social restrictions in the region.
+More than half of Tasmania’s 205 cases are linked to the north-west outbreak that forced authorities to close both hospitals, quarantine staff and enact tough social restrictions in the region.

-Public Health Director Mark Veitch is urging anyone in the northwest with virus symptoms, such as a runny nose, cough or sore throat, to contact authorities and arrange testing.
+Public health director Mark Veitch said anyone in the state’s north-west with virus symptoms, such as a runny nose, cough or sore throat, should contact authorities and arrange testing.

-Testing capacity has been ramped up with the assistance of the federal government and specialist buses have been deployed to several towns.

 Eight people have died from the virus in Tasmania and 77 have recovered.